The Mustang: Plot

+Before a thunderstorm strikes, the horse-training inmates are woken to take the horses undercover for safety.
+Roman redeems himself, both getting him out of solitary and returning him to the training program.

+Once Roman has returned to his cell, his addict cellmate Dan blackmails him into smuggling horse tranquilizer like Henry.
+The program suffers a blow however when Dan murders Henry over the ketamine.
+Roman retaliates by strangling him unconscious before he calls in the guards.

-The day of the auction arrives, which Roman invites his pregnant daughter Martha to attend with the hope of improving his relationship with her.
+The day of the auction arrives, which Roman invites the pregnant Martha to attend with the hope of improving their relationship.
 While Roman showcases Marquis to the auctioneers, he becomes distracted after he notices Martha is not present.
 This distraction leads to disaster when Marquis is startled by an overhead helicopter, causing Roman to fall off his horse and nearly be trampled as the other trainers restrain Marquis.

 Shortly afterwards, Roman learns from Myles that Marquis has been deemed untrainable and will be euthanized.
-Taking advantage of the prison gates being damaged by a storm, Roman is able to help Marquis escape.
+Taking advantage of the prison gates being damaged by the thunderstorm, Roman is able to help Marquis escape.

 Some time later, Roman receives a letter from Martha acknowledging her father's refusal to leave prison.
-The letter also includes a photo of Martha with Roman's newly-born grandson, who she intends to have Roman meet during her next visit.
-After Roman finishes reading the letter, he spots Marquis standing by the prison gates and smiles.
+The letter also includes a photo of Martha with Roman's newly born grandson, whom she intends to have Roman meet during her next visit.
+After Roman finishes reading the letter, he spots Marquis standing by the prison fence and smiles.